codymauro/NASA-API-testing/docs/postman.md

 3. Input an email, a username, and a password.
 4. Postman offers paid accounts.
 For the purposes of this tutorial, you do not need one.

-Before we can test our NASA API, Postman requires one additional download,
+Before we can test our NASA API, Postman requires one additional download.
 ### Download the Desktop Agent
 Browsers limit local API requests, so Postman requires the **Desktop Agent** to bridge/connect from your browser to the full features of an API.
 You'll still work in your browser, as the Desktop Agent runs silent in the background.